sheikb08/PasswordGenerator/README.md

 Last but not least I created a CSS style sheet to make the application more user friendly.

+Please see the pwgenerator.jpg file if you would like a visual.

 Link to web applicatoin: https://sheikb08.github.io/PasswordGenerator/ Link to repository: https://github.com/sheikb08/PasswordGenerator